kakatcy/pro-mern-book/README.md

      - used webpack for the server and solved the compatible issues between webpack and server-side node packages.
 4. HMR for the Server
      - used HMR to reload the modules automatically in the back-end, then we don't have to  restart for every change.
+5. Server Router
+     - solved the issue that About page was rendered from the server was different from the way it was rendered by navigating to it from /issues.

 ## Chapter 11: React-Bootstrap